liquidlight/deployer-typo3-ci/README.md

     - Expand **Variables** and click **Add Variable**
 11. Set a second CI variable of `DEPLOYER_FLAGS` to `-vvv` for maximum output
 12. If there are any folders or files on the live server you want to keep (e.g. `blog` folder), these need to be moved into the `shared` folder and added to the `shared_files` array (see CST & Liquid Light as examples)
-13. Commit all your changes and push to Gitlab (e.g. `Task: Add deployer for automated deployments`) and push to Gitlab
+13. Commit all your changes and push to Gitlab (e.g. `feat: Add deployer for automated deployments`) and push to Gitlab
 14. On Gitlab, click the ▶️ button and watch the logs for issues
     - You may need to set the `bin/php` or `bin/composer` paths (e.g. NLW)
     - The `http_user` may need to be set (e.g. CST)